adjust/cocos2dx_sdk/doc/ios/ios.md

 ## <a id="sdk-build">Build your app

 Build and run your app.
 If the build succeeds, you should carefully read the SDK logs in the console.
-After the app launched for the first time, you should see the info log `Install tracked`.
+After the app has launched for the first time, you should see the info log `Install tracked`.

 ![][run]